 His practice embodies modern ideas on the treatment of ankle fractures, allowing almost all patients with ankle fractures to bear weight safely straight after surgery, instead of struggling with a plaster cast and crutches.

-Appointments can be booked at the Alexandra Hospital for consultation and surgery.
+Appointments can be booked at the Alexandra Hospital or the Spire Hospital for consultation and surgery.